-- Once the form has been completed and both signatures have been obtained, either the student needs to drop off the original to the Graduate Office.
+- Once the form has been completed and both signatures have been obtained, the form will be submitted to the Graduate Coordinator.

 - INC forms must be completed and submitted by the official grade submission deadline; sooner than that is much better.

 - The Associate Chair, Graduate Studies, will review all INC Grade Agreement Forms.
 Normally, this will involve reviewing the student’s academic record, and meeting in person with the student requesting the accommodation.

 - If the student is in good standing, and has no other INC agreements outstanding, approval will be granted.

 - However, other accommodations may be proposed, including withdrawal from the course in question, depending on circumstances.

 - The Associate Chair, Graduate Studies will inform both the student and the instructor when the INC Grade Agreement Form has been approved, or if it has not.

 Graduate school is distinguished from undergraduate study both in the amount of independent study you will undertake, from writing capstone projects to weekly readings for seminars, and by the smaller size but greater intensity of coursework.
 To reflect this intensity, graduate students generally enroll in no more than three courses per term.
 Graduate seminars are generally limited to a maximum of 15 students, to ensure a rich experience for all.
 Graduate seminars meet once per week, for three hours, over 12 weeks.
 Each course meeting comprises a substantial part of the work of the term, and each student is a meaningful participant in the class learning environment.